C-V2X-Senior-Design/MachineLearning_Yixiu/README.md

 ## Reference:

-* Most of code in folder(CLDNN Model,Resnet,Robust_CNN Model) is from DeepSig Company (https://www.deepsig.ai/?hsLang=en), what I did is to match the environment and tune the code to be runable in a new environment.
+* Most of code in folder(CLDNN Model,Resnet,Robust_CNN Model,dataset_generator) is from DeepSig Company (https://www.deepsig.ai/?hsLang=en), what I did is to match the environment and tune the code to be runable in a new environment.